slbailey/Retrovue/docs/components/channel-manager.md

 ProgramDirector defines policy for what should happen on failure (e.g. go to emergency crawl), but ChannelManager actually performs the swap.

 If ChannelManager cannot bring up any Producer for a channel, that channel is considered failed (not 'partially on').

+## Broadcast Day Support

+RetroVue uses a broadcast day model that runs from 06:00 → 06:00 local channel time instead of midnight → midnight.
+This is the standard model used by broadcast television and ensures proper handling of programs that span the 06:00 rollover.

+### Key Principles

+**ChannelManager NEVER snaps playout to the 06:00 broadcast day boundary.**

+**ChannelManager is source-driven.** If a program started at 05:00 and runs until 07:00, ChannelManager continues it seamlessly past 06:00.

+**ChannelManager does not attempt to "start the new broadcast day" at 06:00 in the middle of ongoing content.**

+**ChannelManager does NOT compute broadcast day labels.** It asks ScheduleService what's playing "right now" given MasterClock.now_utc(), and uses that for playout offset only.

+### Rollover Handling

+When a program spans the 06:00 rollover boundary (e.g., a movie airing 05:00–07:00):

+1. **Continuous Playback** - ChannelManager continues the program seamlessly across the boundary
+2. **No Interruption** - No restart or cut occurs at 06:00
+3. **Proper Offset Calculation** - Uses MasterClock to calculate the correct offset into the ongoing program
+4. **Schedule Coordination** - ScheduleService handles broadcast day classification and rollover detection

+### Implementation Notes

+- ChannelManager relies on ScheduleService for broadcast day logic
+- MasterClock provides consistent time references across rollover
+- AsRunLogger may split continuous assets across broadcast days for reporting
+- This approach prevents the "cut at 6am" bug common in broadcast systems

 ## Summary